British Rail Class 153: Post privatisation

 In the lead up to privatisation of British Rail, ownership of the fleet passed to Angel Trains (30) and Porterbrook (40) in April 1994.
-Upon privatisation, they were initially operated by Anglia Railways, Central Trains, First North Western, North Spirit, and Wales & West.
+Upon privatisation, they were initially operated by Anglia Railways, Central Trains, First North Western, Northern Spirit, and Wales & West.

 South West England

 First Great Western took over the Wessex Trains fleet upon the merger of the two franchises.
 Wessex Trains had, in turn, inherited its fleet of 13 units from its predecessor Wales & West.